 At under $70 it might not be the absolute cheapest cool mist humidifier out there, but it’s definitely a smarter choice.
 The quality, high output rate, aromatherapy feature, and great controls make it a nice choice to help with bloody nose problems.

 You’ll like it too!
 Be sure to head over and see the current price and thousands of happy buyers at Amazon.

 5. Levoit LV600HH Hybrid – Hybrid technology, great performance, and top features make it a great large room choice.

 Want one of the best money can buy but is still affordable?
 The Levoit LV600HH hybrid warm mist/cool mist humidifier is an example of smart design, great features, and a smart buy.

 A home air quality industry leader, Levoit makes some of the most popular products sold today.
 The LV600HH is a great example of why they’re a top brand.

 A more advanced humidifier design, it uses a hybrid approach and offers both cool mist or warm mist operation any time it’s needed.
 It also features an automatic mode for perfect unattended room comfort levels and nosebleed relief.

-Check out some of feature it offers – I’m impressed!
-The crisp digital display shows the current room humidity level in addition to current status indicators.
+Check out some of features it offers – I’m impressed!
+The crisp digital display shows the current room humidity level in addition to the current status.
 The front-facing control panel features touch controls.
 Use the included remote control at your leisure to adjust the unit from across the room.
 Nice!

 One thing that really got my attention is the great display.
 The digital display panel shows the room humidity level in addition to current function settings clearly and easily.
 It’s easy to read even at night.